IN MY STUDIO WITH “GUIDED BY JUSTICE” IN PROGRESS

 Research is fundamental to her work.
 When digging for threads to weave together stories of the past, there are historically generalized and racist ideologies that demand a wholesale upheaval of the normative misrepresentation of Black peoples’ emotional and physical sacrifices.
 African descendants deserve public monuments of truth that radiate their powerful and undying resilience created from a Black aesthetic point of view.

 King’s public sculptures are in the Bay Area and across the country.
-In addition to her most recently installed bronze bust of Dr. Huey Newton located in West Oakland, CA., her life size bronze artwork is in South Berkeley, California, New Haven, Connecticut and at the Memorial for Peace and Justice in Montgomery, Alabama.
-She also just installed and dedicated “Monumental Reckoning” in San Francisco’s Golden Gate Park, decolonizing the space as the first African American woman to create a sculptural installation in the park representing the history of African descendants.
+In addition to her most recently installed life-size bronze sculpture of Toni Stone, the first woman to play professional baseball in the Negro Leagues, she has Black bodies in bronze at Columbia University in NYC, Cal Berkeley in Berkeley, CA, Oakland, CA, South Berkeley, CA, New Haven, CT, and at the Memorial for Peace and Justice in Montgomery, Alabama.
+She dedicated the temporary conceptual installation “Monumental Reckoning” in San Francisco’s Golden Gate Park from 2021-2023, decolonizing the space as the first African American woman to create a sculptural installation in the park representing the history of African descendants.
+King’s next life-size piece will be of Civil Rights Activist, Ella Baker, for The Ohio State University at Newark, OH.

 King prefers sculptures because they inhabit space and space is power.
 She believes sculpture provides an opportunity to shape culturally significant memories that determine how African descendants are publicly held and remembered.